TheSimPill/ViolationTool/notes.md

 Want to
     add greyed out buttons - done

+    IN STATIC V1 BRANCH:
-    all data button for dates
-    change program name
+        all data button for dates - done change program name - done during exe add icon - done during exe
-    add icon
         remove email screen
         write up document with details, how to use, assumptions